dimagi/commcare-hq/corehq/apps/analytics/README.md

 ## Analytics
 We use multiple Analytics platforms.
 Google Analytics and Kissmetrics calls are done mainly using respective Javascript APIs.
+We track few aggregated user properties on [Kissmetrics from server side](https://github.com/dimagi/commcare-hq/blob/master/corehq/apps/analytics/tasks.py#L210).
 For Hubspot we use their REST API from server side as well.

 [Directory of events and properties we track in these platforms](https://docs.google.com/spreadsheets/d/1frMdFeznNcMAIyMW3pG3zes6mmY03UG67HyMUHXlb-s/edit#gid=1804103672)